+Finally, for each case (i.e. each TL quantification method per subject), 8 global minimizations were carried out.

 The timeframe wherein training will contribute more to fatigue than to fitness, and thus the time where training should be avoided before competition was calculated as: